 Moving to Japan comes with a learning curve, but healthcare does not have to be confusing.
-This guide explains how care works, where to go, and how Public Health Insurance keeps costs predictable.
-You will also find links to step-by-step visit scripts and booking tools when you need them.
+This guide explains how care works, where to go, and how Public Health Insurance keeps your costs predictable.
+It also covers the part most older guides miss: the shift to the My Number insurance card (マイナ保険証), which changed how your “insurance card” actually works from December 2024.
+You will find links to step-by-step visit scripts and booking tools where you need them.

 What Is Public Health Insurance?

 Japan’s public health insurance is a national system that keeps medical care affordable for everyone.
-Instead of paying the full bill, patients generally cover only 30% of the cost at the counter.
+Instead of paying the full bill, patients generally cover only 30% at the counter.
 The remaining 70% is handled directly between the medical provider and the insurance system.

 The Japanese health insurance covers every individual for all practitioners for any conditions.

-In practice, there are two main programs under Public Health Insurance: Employee Health Insurance (EHI / 社会保険) for company workers, and National Health Insurance (NHI / 国民健康保険) for the self-employed, students, and others.
+There are two main programs under Public Health Insurance: Employee Health Insurance (EHI / 社会保険) for company workers, and National Health Insurance (NHI / 国民健康保険) for the self-employed, students, and others.
 If you plan to live in Japan for more than three months, enrollment is required by law.
-Once you join, you simply show your card at clinics and hospitals and pay your share at checkout.
+Once you join, you show your insurance details at clinics and hospitals and pay your share at checkout.

 What Public Health Insurance covers (overview)

 Public Health Insurance broadly covers doctor visits, hospital care, diagnostic tests, and most prescription medicines.
 Your share is usually 30% at the clinic or hospital.
 Reduced shares apply by age and income for children, older adults, and certain categories.
-If your monthly out-of-pocket total becomes very high, the High-Cost Medical Expense Benefit helps cap what you pay and reimburses the excess after you apply.
+If your monthly out-of-pocket total becomes very high, the High-Cost Medical Expense Benefit (高額療養費) caps what you pay and reimburses the excess after you apply.

 Coverage is generous, but not absolute.
-Cosmetic procedures, private room surcharges, and some vaccines or elective screenings are common exclusions.
-Always confirm coverage before agreeing to optional services.
-If something is not covered, the clinic will bill you the full amount for that item.
+Cosmetic procedures, private room surcharges, and some vaccines or elective screenings are common exclusions (full list further down).
+If something is not covered, the clinic bills you the full amount for that item, so it is worth asking before you agree to optional services.

 Want the reception-to-payment flow with phrases you can use?
 See Visiting a Clinic in Japan: Step-by-Step with Scripts.